Wholesale Distribution

 How Wholesale Distribution Works

-The workflow of a wholesale distributor is a masterpiece of modern logistics, involving several critical steps: 1.
-Inbound Logistics: The distributor sources products from hundreds of different suppliers domestically and internationally.
+The workflow of a wholesale distributor is a masterpiece of modern logistics, involving several critical steps that must be executed with precision to maintain profitability on thin margins.
+1. Inbound Logistics: The distributor sources products from hundreds of different suppliers domestically and internationally.
 These goods arrive via container ships, rail, or long-haul trucks at a central distribution center (DC).
 2. Receiving and Put-away: Upon arrival, goods are unloaded, inspected for damage, and stored in specific locations within the warehouse.
 Modern DCs use robotics and automated storage and retrieval systems (AS/RS) to maximize space and speed.
 3. Inventory Management: The distributor holds the stock, financing it and bearing the risk of obsolescence or damage.
 This "buffer stock" ensures that retailers can get products quickly even if the manufacturer has a production delay.
 4. Order Processing: Retailers place orders (often electronically via EDI or web portals).
 The distributor's Warehouse Management System (WMS) determines the most efficient path for workers (or robots) to pick and pack these items.
 5. Outbound Logistics: The packed orders are loaded onto delivery trucks.
 Route optimization software ensures the trucks take the most efficient path to deliver to multiple retailers in a region, minimizing fuel costs and time.
+This "last mile" delivery is often the most expensive and complex part of the process.

 Success in wholesale distribution relies on thin margins and high velocity. * Inventory Turnover: This is the golden metric.
 Distributors must sell their stock quickly.
 Old inventory ties up cash and costs money to store. * Fill Rate: The percentage of customer orders that can be met immediately from stock.
 High fill rates keep retailers happy and loyal. * Logistics Efficiency: Minimizing the "cost per mile" and "cost per pick" is essential.
 This is why fuel prices and labor costs are major profitability factors. * Credit Management: Distributors often act as bankers for their clients, effectively lending retailers inventory on 30 or 60-day payment terms (Net 30/60).
 Managing this credit risk is vital to cash flow.